enyushi1/enyushi1.github.io/_pages/about.md

 News
 ======
 1. [Nov/2023] I start my new journey at the joined the School of Computer Science and Engineering, Nanyang Technological University, Singapore, as a visiting Ph.D.
 Student.
-2. I am honored to receive the ICC 2023 Best Paper Awards
+2. [May/2023] I am honored to receive the <font color=blue>ICC 2023 Best Paper Awards</font>!
 3. [Sep/2020] I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as a Ph.D. candidate.